 Assigned reviewer – Dr. Virginia Tudela, Dr. Michael Chan, Bernard Neff, Christine Matson, Norma Guerrero

-The LRC maintains a productive dialogue with teaching faculty regarding additions to the print and electronic collections and are invited to collaborate in collection development through personal contact, via e-mail and through surveys.
+The LRC maintains a productive dialogue with instructional faculty regarding additions to the print and electronic collections and are invited to collaborate in collection development through personal contact, via e-mail and through surveys.
 Faculty members are encouraged to suggest appropriate materials in any format for purchase by the LRC.
 Prioritization of these listings is also requested due to limited funds.
+(Comments/feedback by Dr. Mike)

 The effectiveness of the LRC collection is contingent upon input provided by faculty.
-The LRC department chairperson has frequently requested lists of needed resources from chairs of the different programs.
+The LRC department chairperson (I need to get back to you as to whether we still have a DC for the LRC) has frequently requested lists of needed resources from chairs of various departments.
 The services, collections and policies of the LRC are developed in coordination with the College’s Institutional Strategic Master Plan and the student learning outcomes as provided by the College’s respective career and technical education programs.
+(Comments/feedback by Dr. Mike)

 The effectiveness of the LRC collection appears to be satisfactory to student users.
 The spring 2010 survey indicated that 80 percent of students felt the library collections met their instructional and curricular needs.
 Forty three percent of faculty surveyed however, reveal that there are not enough resources available to support the current trends or industry practices for instruction in their respective programs.

-Suggestion was given AY12-13 to the LOC chair to add a section to the program and course guide forms that directly addresses the need for additional LRC resources.
+A suggestion was given during AY12-13 to the LOC chair to add a section to the program and course guide forms that directly addresses the need for additional LRC resources.
 The revised 2014 Curriculum Manual has the Learning Resource Center listed in Section V resource requirement and costs for program guides and Section XII textbook Reference, equipment and supplies for course guides.
-Furthermore, as part of the curriculum process, the VPAA's office is listed as being in charge of archiving the original printed and electronic program and course guides and distributing copies of the approved program or course to the Registrar, Department, Learning Resource Center, Associate Deans and Dean.
+Furthermore, as part of the curriculum process, the VPAA's office is listed as being in charge of archiving the original printed and electronic versions of program and course guides and distributing copies of the approved program or course to the Registrar, Department, Learning Resource Center, Associate Deans and Dean.
+Comments/feedback by Dr. Mike)

-Although a section to the program and course guide forms addresses the need for additional LRC resources, there has been a suggestion to have GCC funds identified to buy library and other resources for the program.
-The materials need to be purchased in advance of the program’s courses beginning as the lead time is 3 to 6 months to order books, have them arrive, cataloged, and processed for borrowing.
+Although a section of the program and course guide forms addresses the need for additional LRC resources, there has been a suggestion to have GCC funds be identified to buy library and other resources for the program.
+The materials need to be purchased in advance and ahead of the program’s courses beginning as the lead time is 3 to 6 months to order books, delivered , cataloged, and processed for borrowing.
 As of fall 2014, the new Human Services program is working with the LRC to create a form to address this gap.

+(Comments/feedback by Dr. Mike)

 Status: Closed